oblivia-simplex/Narrativity/1_stone.md

 Where am I going next?
 I want you to imagine a picture taken with a very long exposure.
-No. I want you to imagine you think of the phrase
-\"glory-hole\" every time you hear the word exposure, and then I want you to imagine a picture taken with a very long exposure.
+No. I want you to imagine you think of the phrase "glory-hole" every time you hear the word exposure, and then I want you to imagine a picture taken with a very long exposure.
 A picture taken on a night at the circus.
 The temporal trace of the antics of acrobats and Dahlmer-clowns rendered in fly-wheels of color.
 Are you